FilippoBovo/Numerics/Lieb-Liniger Equations/README.md

 # Lieb-Liniger Equations

-This is a repository for numerical solutions of mathematical equations:

-Exact Analysis of an Interacting Bose Gas:
+Elliott H. Lieb and Werner Liniger in 1963 published an exact analysis of an interacting Bose sas:

 - [E. Lieb and W. Liniger, Phys.
 Rev. 130, 1605 (1963)](http://dx.doi.org/10.1103/PhysRev.130.1605)
 - [E. Lieb, Phys.
 Rev. 130, 1616 (1963)](http://dx.doi.org/10.1103/PhysRev.130.1616)

-We start by numerically solving the renormalized equation for the density of states (DOS) (see Eq.
-(LL3.18)),
+They found that the density of states (DOS) and spectrum satisfy respectively these equations:

 <p align="center">
 	<img src="Resources/LiebLinigerDOS.png">
 </p>

-The renormalized equation for the spectrum is (see Eq.
-(YY33))
+and

 <p align="center">
 	<img src="Resources/LiebLinigerSpectrum.png">
 </p>

-In this case we can use the same kernel of g(x).
+where, following Section 3.8 of [my PhD thesis](http://etheses.bham.ac.uk/6320/1/Bovo15PhD.pdf), we put them in dimensionless unit in order to solve them numerically.
+These two equations are Fredholm Integral Equations of the Second Kind, and we see how to solve them in the next section.

 ## Fredholm Equation

-To solve the Fredholm integral equation of the second kind, we define the following three functions:
+To solve Fredholm Integral Equations of the Second Kind, we define the following three functions:

 - **BoundFunction:** This module takes the function *f* as input and as output gives the function *f* in the interval *[a,b]* and zero otherwise.